MapsPeople/docs/src/cms/index.md

     * **Booking Provider** - Settings for the booking provider you use (if used) for your solution.
     * **Position Provider** - Settings for the position provider you use (if used) for your solution.
     * **Webex** - Settings for your Cisco Webex Integration (if used).

+Keep in mind, that there are 2 different roles in the system, that may impact which options you have access to.
+This documentation will be written from the perspective of an **Admin** level user.

+* **Editor** - Editors can create new Locations, make changes to and remove existing Locations
+* **Admin** - Administrators have editor rights and have access to further settings in the CMS

 ## Map